 The paleo autoimmune protocol (aka AIP) was initiated by Dr. Loren Cordain, who read about the concept of paleolithic nutrition in 1987 from the New England Journal of Medicine.
 He discovered that certain foods can trigger an inflammatory response in genetically predisposed people.
 Almost 30 years have passed and paleo diet skyrocketed in popularity.
-Yet, not much information was available mainstream on how paleo diet could benefit people with autoimmunity.
+Yet, not much information was available mainstream on how paleo diet could benefit people with autoimmune conditions.
 Luckily Dr. Datis Kharrazian has done further research in this area and in his book “Why do I still have thyroid symptoms?”
 Dr. Kharrazian outlined the importance of going paleo if any form of autoimmunity is present.
 Furthermore, Dr. Sarah Ballantyne in her book “The Paleo Approach” puts together the autoimmune protocol and gives an exhaustive list of foods to eat and avoid during the AIP.
 She also breaks down reintroduction of foods into four successive stages with a list of foods to reintroduce during each stage.